slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 + @MoZarrinsadaf -- The more you explain, the more they sense you doubt it too.
 + @MoZarrinsadaf -- Your emotions are biochemical reactions designed for survival, not truth.
+> *"The world is changed by your example, not by your opinion."  -- Paulo Coelho [1947]*

 - a autoridade é delegavel mas a responsabilidade n é delegavel
 - a leader makes the people next to them better version of themselves.